lhartikk/naivecoin/README.md

-# Naivecoin
+# Dewcoin

-The repository for the naivecoin tutorial: https://lhartikk.github.io/
+naivecoin dew computing version. a proof of concept for blockchain applications that follow dew computing principles. http://www.dewcomputing.org/

+(in progress)

+Basic principles of naivecoin can be found in: A tutorial for building a cryptocurrency https://lhartikk.github.io/
 ```
 npm install
 npm start